 Ability to borrow against cash value:

 Borrowing from the bank can subject you to rigorous credit and background checks.
 Policy loans from cash value life insurance are private and give you greater financial control.
-Use them to fund your business, pay college tuition, put a downpayment on a home, take a vacation… anything that supports your financial goals.
+Use them to fund your business, pay college tuition and student loan debt, put a downpayment on a home, take a vacation… anything that supports your financial goals.

 Women tend to live longer than men by about five years.
 When you have your own insurance policy, you can add riders like an Accelerated Death Benefit Rider, which will allow you to access your death benefit while you’re still living.
 You can use it to fund chronic or terminal medical expenses.
 With the right policy riders, whole life insurance for women becomes a highly customizable, unique product designed for your specific needs.